-Banco de Portugal collects and compiles monetary, financial, foreign exchange and balance of payments statistics, particularly within the scope of its cooperation with the European Central Bank (ECB) (Article 13.º of the Organic Law).
+Banco de Portugal collects and compiles monetary, financial, foreign exchange and balance of payments statistics, particularly within the scope of its cooperation with the European Central Bank (ECB) (Article 13.º of the Statute).

 The Law on the National Statistical System (Law No 22/2008 of 13 May 2008) acknowledges Banco de Portugal as statistical authority and, as such, Banco de Portugal is part of the National Statistical System, without prejudice to the guarantees of independence deriving from its participation in the European System of Central Banks (ESCB).

 - used internally as part of its different tasks, and particularly relevant for the preparation of research and forecasts for the Portuguese economy;

 - reported to international organisations, in particular the European Central Bank, within the scope of the commitments taken in the area of statistics;

 - disseminated as a public service, free of charge, via BPstat Statistics online and the Statistical Bulletin.

 Banco de Portugal publishes a wide range of statistics on the Portuguese economy.